cspotcode/grunt-organized/README.md

     grunt.registerTask('docs', 'Generate API documentation', ['copy:docs', 'markdown:docs']);
 ```

-grunt-organized takes care of merging multiple targets into the `copy` configuration and calling `grunt.registerTask` to create the alias tasks.
+Grunt-organized takes care of merging multiple targets into a single grunt-contrib-copy configuration and calls `grunt.registerTask` to create the alias tasks.

-grunt-organized also lets you mix custom task functions, target configurations, and task names in a single call to `registerTask`:
+Grunt-organized also lets you mix custom task functions, target configurations, and task names in a single call to `registerTask`:

 ```
+    /*
-    // Register a task called 'cleanup' that will use grunt-contrib-clean, then run the 'stop-server' task, and then run
+     * Register a task called 'cleanup' that will use grunt-contrib-clean, then
-    // a custom task.
+     * run the 'stop-server' task, and finally run a custom task.
+     */
-    grunt.registerTask('cleanup',
+    grunt.registerTask('cleanup', [
         {
             clean: { src: ['temp/**/*'] }
         },